Badby: Rural bus challenge

 Bus services through the village had always been minimal and just met the demand to and from Daventry.
 The village is located in the unprofitable fringes between big bus company areas.
 United Counties Omnibus Company withdrew the remaining service in 1980 when Northamptonshire County Council withdrew financial support.
 After that, infrequent services were provided by K W Coaches Ltd of Daventry, a company registered on 16 December 1936 and its name was changed to Geoff Amos Coaches Ltd on 18 April 1983 upon a change of ownership and its base moved to Eydon.

 The Government's Rural Bus Challenge led to the formation of the Great Central ConneXion quality bus partnership between Geoff Amos Coaches, Warwickshire, Northamptonshire and Oxfordshire County Councils.
 From 4 September 2000 the village was provided with a bus service better than ever experienced before when an hourly service began from Banbury via Byfield, Woodford Halse, back to Byfield, through Badby and Staverton to Daventry and thence through Braunston, HM Prison Onley and Dunchurch to Rugby railway station.
 The service was operated with a fleet of five new easy access yellow buses calling at a series of newly marked bus stops, many equipped with new bus shelters.
 Journeys to Rugby were given a service number GA01 and to Banbury GA02 (Buses in Dunchurch, Onley, Braunston and between Byfield and Woodford Halse used the same road in the same direction to both termini!).
 However, this distinction became blurred in later years.

 The service continued until Friday 5 August 2011 when the company suddenly collapsed.
-Some journeys were covered that day by Stagecoach from Banbury and Rugby garages and the full timetable was operated soon afterwards.
-To make the service viable, Stagecoach rationalised the routes from 5 September 2011.
-Banbury to Daventry became service 200, operated from Banbury, omitting Staverton; and Daventry to Rugby reformed, with other subsidised journeys, into two services 10 and 12 operated from Rugby.
-In 2017 the services were linked so as to provide a service through Daventry between Northampton and Rugby via Kilsby and DIRFT, numbered D1 (via Barby) and D2 (via Braunston).

-There are those who hope that the entrepreneurial spirit of the company will ensure viability of this service, started by the initiative of former Deputy Prime Minister John Prescott, while funding of bus services by national governments through local government seriously falters.

-The coronavirus pandemic led to service 200 being reduced from hourly to 2 hourly from March 23, 2020 until June 29, 2020, and to similar halving of services D1, D2 and D3 from April 5, 2020.